 Purpose: The purpose of this work element is to plan and administer state transportation planning funds and improvement programs associated with statewide transportation planning.
 This includes participation with Caltrans and the California Transportation Commission funding programs and opportunities.
 These duties are funded by exclusively PPM funds.
-A majority of the tasks described here are the same as those in Work Elements 200.1, 400.1, 500.1, 510.1 and 600.1.
+A majority of the tasks described here are the same as those in Work Elements 200.1, 400.1, 400.2, 500.1, 510.1 and 600.1.
 Generally, the goal is:

-- Development and implementation of the Regional Transportation Improvement Program (RTIP) - RTIP and State Transportation Improvement Program (STIP) amendments as needed - Preparation and review of allocation, extension, and amendment requests from project sponsors - Assist project sponsors in filing required paperwork to Caltrans and California Transportation Commission (CTC) - Monitoring the progress of state and federally funded projects, including project delivery, timely use of funds, and compliance with State law and CTC Guidelines - Coordination with Caltrans on state highway projects, including PIDs - Process/monitor state and federal funding programs - Prepare state and federally mandated reports, including DBE reports, obligation reports, Regional Transportation Plan (RTP), bicycle planning, coordinated human services plan - Meetings with CTC and Caltrans, including Regional Transportation Planning Agency (RTPA) group, STIP workshops, Local Assistance trainings - RTP development, - MAP-21 / FAST Act implementation - Data collection for Performance Measures and the RTP.
+- Development and implementation of the Regional Transportation Improvement Program (RTIP). - RTIP and State Transportation Improvement Program (STIP) amendments as needed. - Preparation and review of allocation, extension, and amendment requests from project sponsors. - Assist project sponsors in filing required paperwork to Caltrans and California Transportation Commission (CTC). - Monitoring the progress of state and federally funded projects, including project delivery, timely use of funds, and compliance with State law and CTC Guidelines. - Coordination with Caltrans on state highway projects, including PIDs. - Process/monitor state and federal funding programs. - Prepare state and federally mandated reports, including DBE reports, obligation reports, Regional Transportation Plan (RTP), bicycle planning, coordinated human services plan. - Meetings with CTC and Caltrans, including Regional Transportation Planning Agency (RTPA) group and RCTF, STIP workshops, Local Assistance trainings. - RTP development. - MAP-21 / FAST Act implementation. - Data collection for Performance Measures and the RTP. - Outreach and engagement activities to gauge community interest and input for potential grant and projects.

-- Implementation of the 2020 STIP and development of the 2022 RTIP.
-(July 2021 December 2021) - Continuous monitoring of local agency projects and coordination with District 9 on future programming on the State Highways.
-(Quarterly) - Apply for INFRA grant funds, BUILD grant funds and a Federal Lands Access Program grant.
-(July 2021-October 2021) - Conduct traffic counts to monitor transportation system.
-(May June 2022) - Collect PMP data to continue improvement to the in-house pavement management system.
-(July 2021- June 2022) - Implementation of goals, policies, and objectives set forth in the RTP.
-(July 2021 June 2022) - Continue to monitor combined use routes established pursuant to Assembly Bill 628 and Senate Bill 1354.
-(July 2021 June 2022) - Update surveying, traffic data collection capabilities.
-(May 2022 June 2022)
+- Implementation of the 2022 STIP and development of the 2024 RTIP.
+(July 2022 June 2023) - Continuous monitoring of local agency projects and coordination with District 9 on future programming on the State Highways.
+(Quarterly) - Apply for HSIP grant funds, Sustainable Transportation Planning grant funds.
+(July 2022-June 2023) - Conduct traffic counts to monitor transportation system.
+(July 2022 June 2023) - Collect PMP data to continue improvement to the in-house pavement management system.
+(July 2022- June 2023) - Implementation of goals, policies, and objectives set forth in the RTP.
+(July 2022 June 2023)

+- Continue to monitor combined use routes established pursuant to Assembly Bill 628 and Senate Bill 1354.
+(July 2022 June 2023) - Update surveying, traffic data collection capabilities and trained additional staff.
+(July 2022 June 2023)